vellabanda/Full-Stack-Nanodegree/P1 Movie trailer project/README.md

 # Movie Trailer Project
-This project is a part of [Udacity's Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+by Anurag Mittal, in fulfillment of [Udacity's Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 In this project a movie trailer website has been created.
 The website contains a few of my favorite movies names and trailers.

 ## Getting Started